kyungguyeo/exercise1/investigations/hospitals_and_patients/README.md

+Are average scores for hospital quality or procedural variability correlated with patient survey responses?

 For this question there were two different questions asked, and the first is the correlation between hospital quality scores and survey scores.
 Both scores are from the best_hospitals analysis.
 Quality_score takes the average of base_score and consistency_score, and survey_score comes from a standardized average of all survey responses.
 The correlation between these two are very high, as expected: higher-scoring hospitals are likely to get higher survey results, and lower-scoring hospitals are likely to get lower survey results:

 >>SELECT ROUND(CORR(CAST(a.survey_score AS DOUBLE), CAST(a.quality_score AS DOUBLE)),2) as corr FROM (SELECT DISTINCT h.provider_id, h.hospital_name, h.survey_score, (h.base_score + h.consistency_score)/2 quality_score FROM hospital_summary_scores h) a;